softvis/polymetric-views/README.md

 # Polymetric Views

+## Online version

+If you just want to have a look, a recent version of Polymetric Views is hosted <a href="http://softvis.github.io/polymetric-views/public/polymetrics.html">here</a>.
+Simply open the page and once the demo data has loaded you can switch between layouts and mappings.

+The demo data was created from a recent snapshot of the <a href="https://github.com/SpringSource/spring-framework/tree/master/spring-core">source of spring-core</a>, which is part of the <a href="http://www.springsource.org/spring-framework">Spring Framework</a>.
+The data file is about 5.7MB large, which explains the load time.

+You can also use this online version to visualise your own projects.
+Simply load the MSE file with your metrics into the web page.
+(See section on inFamix below for details on how to create the MSE file.)
+Note that all the processing happens in your browser on your computer; no data is uploaded to a server.

 ## Getting the metrics data with inFamix

 To get the metrics for a Java, C, or C++ project use [inFamix](http://www.intooitus.com/products/infamix).
 On Linux simply call inFamix like this